codecentric/spring-boot-admin-runtime-playground/kubernetes/README.md

 - <https://helm.sh/docs/intro/quickstart/>

 ## Install Everything
-You can run the whole build and installation for all apps with the following script or follow the step by step guide below.
+You can run the whole build and installation for all apps with the following script or follow the step-by-step guide below.
 ```bash
 chmod u+x buildAndInstallAll.sh
 ./buildAndInstallAll.sh